Discriminative and Consistent Representation Distillation: Methodology

-KD involves transferring knowledge from a high-capacity teacher neural network, denoted a \(f^T\), to a more compact student neural network \(f^S\).
-Consider \( x_i \) as the input to these networks, typically an image.
-We represent the outputs at the penultimate layer (just before the final classification layer, or logits) as \( \mathbf{z}_i^T = f^T(x_i) \) and \( \mathbf{z}_i^S = f^S(x_i) \) for the teacher and student models, respectively.
-The primary objective of KD is to enable the student model to approximate the performance of the teacher model.
-The overall distillation process can be mathematically expressed as:
+Knowledge distillation involves transferring knowledge from a high-capacity teacher neural network $f^T_\theta$ to a more compact student neural network $f^S_\theta$~\cite{hinton2015distilling, bucilua2006model}.
+Consider $\mathbf{x}_i$ as the input to these networks, typically an image.
+We represent the outputs at the penultimate layer, just before the final classification layer, as $\mathbf{z}_i^T = f^T_\theta(\mathbf{x}_i)$ and $\mathbf{z}_i^S = f^S_\theta(\mathbf{x}_i)$ for the teacher and student models, respectively.
+The primary objective of knowledge distillation is to enable the student model to approximate the performance of the teacher model, which can be expressed as:

-where \( y_i \) represents the true label for the input \( x_i \) and \( \lambda \) is a hyperparameter that balances the supervised loss and the distillation loss.
-The supervised loss \( \mathcal{L}_{\text{sup}} \) is the task-specific alignment error between the network prediction and annotation.
-For image classification \cite{mishra2017apprentice, shen2020amalgamating, polino2018model, cho2019efficacy}, this is typically cross-entropy loss, while for object detection \cite{liu2019learning, chen2017learning}, it includes bounding box regression.
-The distillation loss \( \mathcal{L}_{\text{distill}} \) is the mimic error of the student network towards the teacher network, typically implemented as KL divergence between student and teacher outputs \cite{hinton2015distilling}.
+where $y_i$ represents the true label for the input $\mathbf{x}_i$, $\theta_S$ and $\theta_T$ are the parameter sets for the student and teacher networks, and $\lambda$ is a hyperparameter that balances the supervised loss and the distillation loss.
+The supervised loss $\mathcal{L}_{\text{sup}}$ is the task-specific alignment error between the network prediction and annotation.
+For image classification~\cite{mishra2017apprentice, shen2020amalgamating, polino2018model, cho2019efficacy}, this is typically cross-entropy loss, while for object detection~\cite{liu2019learning, chen2017learning}, it additionally includes bounding box regression.
+The distillation loss $\mathcal{L}_{\text{distill}}$ is the mimic error of the student network towards the teacher network, typically implemented as KL divergence between student and teacher outputs~\cite{hinton2015distilling}.